 So Where Do You Find Expert Help?

-Requests from folks all over the country for a referral to a financial advisor who truly understands all the ins and outs of the Bank On Yourself method, and could act as their professional guide, led to the creation of the Bank On Yourself Authorized Advisor Program (also referred to in Pamela Yellen’s book, Bank On Yourself, as “Certified Advisors”).
+Requests from folks all over the country for a referral to an advisor who truly understands all the ins and outs of the Bank On Yourself method, and could act as their professional guide, led to the creation of the Bank On Yourself Authorized Advisor Program (also referred to in Pamela Yellen’s first book, Bank On Yourself, as “Certified Advisors”).

 Find an Authorized Advisor